tindzk/blog/articles/content-based-language-learning.md

 The problem I had with speech was that, unlike movies, there is no transcript (like subtitles) that can be followed, nor are there any smartphone apps that can show one in real-time.

 ## Chat
-Becoming proficient in a new keyboard takes time and comes with the burden that the layout needs to be changed on the system level, which also impacts all other key combinations of programs such as Vi.
+Becoming proficient in a new keyboard takes time and comes with the burden that the layout needs to be changed on the system level, which also impacts all other key combinations of software such as Vi.
 Also, chatting with people in different languages requires changing not only the system's keyboard layout, but also the browser's spell checker.

 Many Slavic languages use the Cyrillic alphabet, which poses a major difficulty to learners.
 I would use Google Translate's transliteration capability to convert Latin letters to their Cyrillic equivalents.
 Unfortunately, it does not follow strict rules, so the transliterations are rather indeterministic.

-Alternatively, one could use Latin letters when conversing with native speakers, but this will cause some confusion on the part of the reader.
+Alternatively, one could use Latin letters when conversing with native speakers, but this will cause some confusion on the part of the interlocutor.

 While Android phones have the ability to quickly switch the layout and spell checker, this feature is missing in browsers.
 Another useful feature of Android is its ability to auto-complete text.
 This was originally designed to speed up the writing process on touch screens, but it could aid language learners with using the right grammatical forms.

 # Potential solutions
-Most programs can be extended using plug-ins, and open-source programs by modifying their code.
+Most software can be extended using plug-ins, and open-source software by modifying their code.
 Here are some thoughts on how the workflow can be improved to accommodate the needs of language learners:

 For movies, a plug-in for [mpv](https://mpv.io/) could make subtitles clickable.
 It would look up the phrase or a specific word in Google Translate and remember it along with the start and end time of the utterance.
 Then, a background daemon could extract the audio segments.